Gilmore Girls S1, Ep1, “Pilot”: Literary Recap

-For background, at that time, I had just begun college close to New England (in a small town in Northeastern Pennsylvania).
-I studied political science and English and worked at the iconic American retailer, Gap, which has so many overlaps with the show in terms of pop culture, fashion, and music—more on that in future podcast episodes.
-The point is that I totally “get” that time and Rory, and am so excited to share all the things with you!
+For background, at that time, I had just begun college near New England (in a small town in Northeastern Pennsylvania).
+I studied political science and English and worked at the iconic American retailer Gap, which has many overlaps with the show in pop culture, fashion, and music—more on that in future podcast episodes.
+The point is, I totally “get” time and Rory, and am so excited to share all the things with you!

 In the “Pilot,” the bright, book-loving teen, Rory Gilmore, is accepted into Chilton Prep School in Connecticut, but she’s hesitant to attend because she has a crush on Dean Forester, the tall and handsome “new guy” at Stars Hollow High School in her small town.